Prandtl-Batchelor flows on an annulus: Construction of approximate solutions

 {\bf Step 5:} { \it Existence and uniqueness of the system (\ref{modified prandtl equation}).} By the standard contraction mapping principle, we know that there exists $\eta_0>0$ such that for any $\eta\in (0,\eta_0)$ and any $j,k,l\in \mathbb{N}\cup \{0\}$, the equation (\ref{modified prandtl equation}) has a unique solution $\mathcal{U}^{(0)}$ which satisfies

-this completes the proof of this proposition. \end{proof} Return to the equations (\ref{prandtl problem 1}), we have the following result. \begin{proposition} There exists $\eta_0>0$ such that for any $\eta\in(0,\eta_0)$, equation (\ref{prandtl problem 1}) has a unique solution $(u_p^{(0)},v_p^{(1)})$ which satisfies
+this completes the proof of this proposition. \end{proof} Return to the equations (\ref{prandtl problem 1}), we have the following result. \begin{proposition} There exists $\eta_0>0$ such that for any $\eta\in(0,\eta_0)$, the equations (\ref{prandtl problem 1}) have a unique solution $(u_p^{(0)},v_p^{(1)})$ which satisfies

 \end{proposition} Finally, solving (\ref{equation of first pressure}), we obtain $p_p^{(1)}(\theta,Y)$ which decay very fast as $Y\rightarrow -\infty$.